ajmeerasaiteja/ajmeerasaiteja/README.md

 🚀 Welcome to my GitHub profile!

-Mechanical Engineer with a master’s degree and 5+ years of experience in CAD modeling, FEA, CFD, and Lean Manufacturing.
-Proven ability to lead engineering projects, implement preventive maintenance strategies, and perform Root Cause Failure Analysis (RCFA) to enhance equipment reliability and operational efficiency.
-Adept at combining technical expertise with hands-on field experience to deliver innovative and cost-effective engineering solutions.
+Manufacturing Engineer with 4+ years of experience optimizing production processes and leading continuous improvement initiatives across medical equipment, electrical, and chemical manufacturing industries.
+Proven ability to deliver measurable gains in efficiency, quality, and cost reduction through Lean methodologies, data-driven decision-making, and innovative process strategies.
+Skilled in process validation, quality control, and regulatory compliance, with a strong track record of collaborating with engineering, maintenance, and production teams to ensure seamless operations.
+Proficient in Python, SQL, and Lean Six Sigma tools, and experienced in equipment selection, preventive maintenance, and safety/environmental compliance.
+Committed to driving operational excellence and delivering sustainable, high-impact results.
 ---

 ## 🛠️ What I Post About: